ashtam55/mqtt-neopixel/README.md

 # mqtt-neopixel
-This is a simple code for operating Neopixel/Addressable LEDs using Mqtt and IDE used is PlatformIO.
+This is a simple code for operating Neopixel/Addressable LEDs using Mqtt and IDE used in PlatformIO.